 The OSU Extension community development program review is the second of a series of OSU Extension reviews.

-The review includes five elements:
+The review includes these essential elements:

 - The State of Community Development in Ohio

 - Report prepared by Dr. Greg Davis and Gage Smith

 - Ohio State University Extension Community Development Internal Self-Study